madkraft/ramda-imports/README.md

 2. Run `yarn sme dist/main.12345.bundle.js` to see bundle size;

 Conclusion:
-Importing ramda operators with destructuring imports only used operators and provides treeshaking when imported only from one module.
-If imported only from one module `import * as R from 'ramda'` and then using it e.g. `R.path` also provides treeshaking.
+Importing from one module only with syntax `import compose from 'ramda/src/compose'` provides treeshaking.

-Importing ramda operators from 2 modules simultaneously increases bundle size from 1.3 to 49.86KB and imports whole library.
+Importing ramda operators from 2 modules simultaneously bundles only used operators.